UCAS Clearing for International Students

 1. Research courses before results day

-To prepare for the possibility of having to use Clearing, start your resIf you are going through Clearing, your first step is to do some research.
+To prepare for the possibility of having to use Clearing, start your research – this is your first step.
 Find courses that you can apply to through Clearing.
 The UCAS website will have a list of course vacancies so you can search for spaces on courses that interest you.

 2. Find university contacts